-The fourth major update to Windows 10 is almost here, promising to deliver new features big and small to Windows desktops.
+The fourth major update to Windows 10 has arrived, promising to deliver new features big and small to Windows desktops.

 As with previous updates, however, don't expect massive leaps forward, more general tinkering around the edges.

 How do I get the Windows 10 Fall Creators Update?
 The release should now have been rolled out to the vast majority of Windows 10 users.

 What's in the Windows 10 Fall Creators Update?
 A variety of improvements, with standout features including streamlined cloud storage and a new social hub, as well as better security for business.

 What's missing from the Windows 10 Fall Creators Update?
 Unfortunately some of the most interesting features, ranging from the ability to pick up where you left off using Timeline to a cross-device cloud clipboard.

 Can I block the Windows 10 Fall Creators Update?
 Not really, but there are ways to defer it for a long time.

 Can my computer run the Windows 10 Fall Creators Update?
 If it can run Windows 10, then it likely can run the Fall Creators Update, although taking advantage of some of the VR- and AR-enabled features will need a moderately powerful graphics card.

 OneDrive Files On-Demand

 The most eagerly anticipated change for those who used Microsoft's OneDrive cloud storage is 'Files On-Demand'.